-Each term the Academic Review process occurs for Years 10, 11 and 12.
-The Head Teacher Student Engagement with the Deputy Principal and Principal, leads interviews with students and their parents.
+Each term the Academic Review process occurs.
+The Head Teacher Secondary Studies leads interviews with students and their parents.
 The students selected for the interviews are the ones at risk of being N determined.
-The criteria for students to be on the Academic Review is that they have three or more N award warning letters from across three different Key Learning Areas.
-The purpose of the Academic Review is to inform students and their parents that the N warnings, either assessment tasks or classwork must be completed or the student will receive an N determination and not receive a Year 10 or Year 11 ROSA or, a HSC credential from NESA.
+The criteria for students to be on the Academic Review is that they have three or more

+N award warning letters from across three different Key Learning Areas.
+The purpose of the Academic Review is to inform students and their parents that the N warnings, either assessment tasks or classwork must be completed, or the student will receive an N determination and not receive HSC credential from NESA.

 Support systems will be offered to the student.
 If the student redeems their N warnings within the time frame given by the Principal, they will achieve their credential.
 If not, the Principal will inform NESA and the student will not receive their credential.
-Students will not be able to proceed into the next year of study if they are in Year 10 or Year 11.
-It is important for all students to submit their tasks and communicate with their teachers if they require an extension or further assistance
+It is important for all students to submit their tasks and communicate with their teachers if they require an extension or further assistance.